KSchoenleber/urbs/doc/implementdoc/equ-commodity.rst

 allowable delay time of downshifts in hours, which is scaled into time steps by dividing by the timestep length :math:`{\Delta t}`.
 Depending on the DSM efficiency :math:`e_{yvc}`, an upshift in a DSM commodity may correspond to multiple downshifts which sum to less than the original upshift.
+The mathematical explanation of this rule is given in :ref:`theory-dsm`.

 In script ``dsm.py`` the constraint DSM variables rule is defined by the following code fragment: